Cosmos-0118/TidyWindow/docs/settings.md

 ## User Interface

 -   **Telemetry Card**: Toggle to opt into anonymised diagnostics, with copy explaining PulseGuard benefits.
+-   **Updates Card**: Shows the current build number, the latest manifest version, release summary, published timestamp, download/hash metadata, and a “Check now” button that calls `IUpdateService`.
+Hyperlinks jump to the GitHub release or installer when available.
 -   **Background Mode**: Enable/disable "Run in background" and "Launch at startup".
 -   **Notifications**:
     -   Master toggle for PulseGuard notifications plus "Only when inactive" filter.